 So what’s the weight?

 It’s a good question; unfortunately, there’s no easy answer.
 The weight of a skid steer can vary depending on several factors.
 This includes the machine’s make and model and the attachments being used.
 Most skid steers weigh between 2,000 and 4,000 pounds (907 to 1,814 kg).
 However, some models can weigh as much as 6,000 pounds (2,722 kg).
+That’s right around the weight of an average car even though it has a small frame compared to a car.

 For example, the Bobcat S650 skid steer has a standard operating weight (SOW) of 2,690 pounds and a ROC of 8,165 pounds (more on the ROC shortly).
 But when you add in the weight of an attachment—let’s say a bucket—the total weight of the machine will increase.